jlink/property-based-testing/pbt-java/blog-series/5_patterns.md

   Some properties of our code do not change after applying our logic.

+  For example:

+  - Sorting and mapping should never change the size of a collection.
+  - After filtering out some values, the remaining values should still be in the same order.
+  - When you use stateful objects in sets or as key in maps, whatever you do with them should never change their hash value.

 - __Commutativity__

   If a set of functions is commutative, change of order in applying the functions